Skip to main content

 The womb is left in place.
 It is reattached to the lower section of your vagina.
 This is usually done by keyhole surgery.

 The advantage of this type of surgery is that your womb remains in place.
-This means you may still be able to have children.
+This means you may still be able to get pregnant.
 This is not the case with a hysterectomy or pelvic exenteration.

-You may need a stitch in the bottom of your womb.
+You may need a stitch in the lower part of your womb.
 This is to help support and keep a baby in your womb in future pregnancies.

 You'll usually be advised to wait 6 to 12 months after surgery before trying for a baby.
 This is so your womb and vagina have time to heal.